growilabs/growi-docs/docs/en/guide/features/slack_integration.md

 # Slack Integration

-GROWI bot can be installed to Slack to perform various commands.
+GROWI can be integrated with Slack to perform various commands.
 See [Admin Guide](/en/admin-guide/management-cookbook/slack-integration/) for details on how to configure.

 ## What you can do with a Slack bot?